Andre-the-Quiet/ITP-380-Projects/README.md

 # ITP-380-Projects
 This is a collection of projects completed for the course ITP 380: Video Game Programming at USC.
 In this course, I have recreated many classic games using C++ and assets provided by the class.
+As these projects were created for the course, I cannot have any code publicly available in my repository.
+Please contact me directly at pascualgamedesign@gmail.com, so that I can send you my code privately.
 ------------------------------------------------------------------------------------------------------------------------------------------
 Super Mario Bros.
 (1985)